adventure

 It’s a bit short, and the story a bit sparse, but definitely a lot here to keep an adventure gamer occupied.
 If you’re a Gameclub member, this game’s a must buy!

 This is a complete video and graphical walkthrough of Dream Chronicles.
-I didn’t include the gem locations - I’m not a completionist.
-I only have one video left to upload for chapter 6.
+I didn’t include the gem locations – I’m not a completionist.
+I’ve moved all the google video files to Youtube since gvideo has proven to be extremely unreliable. <_<

 [edit - looks like I've outgrown my fish bowl.
 I'm uploading images to a new file host as I type.
 Check back in an hour and we should have the images back up.]